Cable Music Channel

 The Cable Music Channel (CMC) was an American basic cable channel that was owned by the Turner Broadcasting System.
 The all-music video channel was created by Ted Turner and launched on October 26, 1984, providing the first national competition to MTV.

-Turner later stated that the channel existed at the behest of the cable industry as a defense mechanism against MTV's unsuccessful attempts to increase the fees that cable providers paid to carry the channel by twofold; Turner offered the channel without any carriage fees.
+Turner later stated that the channel was created for the cable industry as an alternative channel airing against MTV's unsuccessful attempts to increase the fees that cable providers paid to carry the channel by twofold; Turner offered the channel without any carriage fees.

-After realizing the channel did not have enough cable providers, the channel was sold to Warner-Amex Satellite Entertainment (now known as Paramount Media Networks) on November 29, 1984 and shut down the very next day making it the shortest lived cable channels to exist.
+After realizing the channel did not have enough cable providers, the channel was sold to Warner-Amex Satellite Entertainment (now known as Paramount Media Networks) on November 29, 1984, and shut down the following day, making it the shortest lived cable channels to broadcast.
 Its channel space was then used for relaunch as VH1 in 1985.

 Launch

 The idea of music on television was nothing new for Ted Turner.
-In 1970, Turner's Atlanta, Georgia independent station WTCG-TV (channel 17), aired an all-music program called The Now Explosion at night and on weekends, airing up to 28 hours a week.
-In 1983, Turner's superstation, which was known as WTBS at that point, launched a late night weekend music video block called Night Tracks.
-The success of Night Tracks led Turner to take on MTV with the Cable Music Channel.
+In 1970, Turner's Atlanta independent station WTCG-TV (channel 17), aired an all-music program called The Now Explosion at night and on weekends, airing up to 28 hours a week.
+In 1983, Turner's superstation, which was known as WTBS at the time, launched a late night weekend music video block called Night Tracks.
+The success of Night Tracks led Turner to create an all-music television channel and complete with MTV called the Cable Music Channel.

 CMC launched at 12:00 p.m.
-Eastern Time on October 26, 1984 with network president Robert Wussler at a podium in CMC's studios in Los Angeles introducing the network; "The Star-Spangled Banner" was then played (which was a tradition whenever a new Turner-owned network launched; that tradition would be eventually be broken when Cartoon Network launched in 1992).
+Eastern Time on October 26, 1984, with network president Robert Wussler at a podium in CMC's studios in Los Angeles introducing the network; "The Star-Spangled Banner" was then played (which was a tradition whenever a new Turner-owned network launched; that tradition would eventually be broken when Cartoon Network launched in 1992).
 Afterwards, Wussler introduced CMC Vice-President and General Manager Scott Sassa to the podium.
-Sassa quickly greeted the crowd and then introduced 13th District Councilwoman Peggy Stevenson to the podium.
-Stevenson presented Ted Turner a proclamation from the City of Los Angeles signed by Los Angeles Mayor Tom Bradley and Stevenson declaring October 26, 1984 as "Cable Music Channel Day."
-Turner then gave a brief speech stating that the network is "gonna play a wide arrangement of music.
-We're gonna stay away from excessively violent or degrading clips towards women that MTV is so fond of running."
-After he pushed a big red button on the wall behind him and exclaimed a defiant "Take that, MTV!", the channel kicked off with CMC VJs Jeff Gonzer and Raechel Donahue introducing the Randy Newman music video "I Love L.A.".
+Sassa greeted the crowd and then introduced 13th District Councilwoman Peggy Stevenson to the podium.
+Stevenson presented Ted Turner a proclamation from the City of Los Angeles signed by Mayor of Los Angeles Tom Bradley and Stevenson declaring October 26, 1984 as "Cable Music Channel Day."
+Turner then gave a brief speech stating that the network would "play a wide arrangement of music" and avoid airing videos that feature violence and sexual content towards women that he claimed MTV frequently ran, he then pushed a big red button on the wall behind him and said, "Take that, MTV!".
+The channel then began programming where CMC VJs Jeff Gonzer and Raechel Donahue introduced the Randy Newman music video "I Love L.A.".